 I discuss some tips in the next section on how to make stairs safe, and the last tip outlines how to prevent access to stairs.

 Is Climbing Stairs Bad for Golden Retrievers?

 Golden Retrievers are highly active and high-energy dogs.
-Therefore, stairs to most Golden Retrievers are of no issue and instead can be a great source of exercise.
-But, is there any situation where climbing stairs is bad for Golden Retrievers?
+Therefore, stairs for most Golden Retrievers are of no issue and instead can be a great source of exercise.
+But is there any situation where climbing stairs is bad for Golden Retrievers?

-Stairs can be bad for Golden Retrievers if they have mobility issues or are prone to dysplasia’s.
-Golden Retrievers puppies less than 12 weeks old should not be allowed on stairs due to the increased risk for falls and serious injury.
+Stairs can be bad for Golden Retrievers if they have mobility issues or are prone to dysplasia.
+Golden Retrievers puppies under 12 weeks old should not be allowed on stairs due to the increased risk of falls and serious injury.
 However, stairs are not bad for healthy adult Golden Retrievers.

 So, stairs are typically acceptable for healthy Golden Retrievers at the appropriate age.
 As we’ll discuss in the next section, it may even benefit them.